3650 Navaho Street Southwest, Grandville, MI 49418

 How Does a Student Qualify for the Program?

 IMAGE identification is based on test scores from nationally normed standardized ability and achievement tests.
 Parents will be contacted in the spring of their student’s 2nd grade year.

 Retesting Information: We offer a retesting opportunity for students in grades 3, 4, and 5 each spring.
 If a student is nominated (by a teacher or parent) and meets the minimum requirements from the MAP achievement test, he/she may then be further tested with the InView abilities test.
 The district MAP (Measures of Academic Progress) achievement test will be administered by their classroom teacher to all 3rd-5th grade students this spring.
 IMAGE staff will review the MAP achievement scores when they become available and parents of nominated students will receive a letter with specific information regarding the MAP achievement test results and if further ability testing will take place.
 If further testing does take place, a student will spend approximately 2 hours being tested by the IMAGE staff.
 This will take place in the home schools during the last week two weeks of school.

-Testing and Retesting Nomination Forms: Nomination forms will become available in late April at each elementary building.
+Testing and Retesting Nomination Forms: Nomination forms will become available in April at each elementary building.
 A student may be nominated by a teacher, parent, or a principal.
-Nomination forms are due by Friday May 12, 2017.
+Nomination forms are due by May 4, 2018.
 Once the MAP achievement scores are reviewed, parents of nominated students who qualify for further testing will be notified before ability testing will take place.
-Parents of a student who is tested with the InView abilities test will also be notified in early June about their child’s test results.
+Parents of a student who is tested with the InView abilities test will also be notified at the end of the school year with their child’s test results.
 If you have any questions, please contact Kyle Anderson at 254-6092.